 Over the past two decades, the E.N.
 Thompson Forum on World Issues has established itself as one of the preeminent speakers series in higher education.
 Past Thompson Forum events have featured, among many others: Mikhail Gorbachev, former president of the Union of Soviet Socialist Republics; Holocaust survivor and peace activist Elie Weisel; Camelia Sadat, the daughter of Anwar Sadat and founder of the Sadat Peace Institute; Maki Mandela, daughter of the former South African president; the Rev. Peter Gomes, Plummer Professor of Christian Morals at Harvard University; Hedrick Smith, journalist and expert on the former Soviet Union; Kennedy Administration Secretary of Defense Robert MacNamara; and Archbishop Desmond Tutu.

 E.N.
 Thompson Forum on World Issues

-Andrew Bacevich with Boston University and Derek Chollet with the Department of Defense will be presenting the fourth lecture in this year’s E.N.
+Yong Zhao, Presidential Chair and Associate Dean for Global Education at the University of Oregon, will present "Catching Up or Leading the Way: American Education in the Age of Globalization", the fifth lecture in this year's E.N.
 Thompson Forum series: “Us & Them.”
 All lectures are free and open to the public.